mre/endler.dev/content/2025/taste/index.md

 And there is no shortcut...

 ## You Can't Buy Good Taste

+There's a common misconception that good taste can simply be purchased.
+At least that's what marketing wants you to believe.

 Buying an Apple device doesn't prove you have good taste.
 Millions own Apple devices.